International Relations (2018 - 2020)

 - Introduction to Microeconomics (ECON-UA 2), or equivalent advanced standing credit (for students entering CAS in or after fall 2016)

 - International Politics (POL-UA 700); advanced standing credits are not accepted

 - Either Quantitative Methods in Political Science (POL-UA 800) or Introduction to Research Methods for Politics (POL-UA 850); advanced standing credits are not accepted

 International Relations Environment Requirement

-Majors must complete four courses under this heading.
-See under course offerings.
+Majors must complete four courses (16 points) under this heading.
+See details under course offerings.

 Regional Specialization Requirement

-Majors must complete two courses focusing on a particular world region in a variety of disciplines, including economics, history, politics, sociology, and area studies.
+Majors must complete two courses (8 points) focusing on a particular world region in a variety of disciplines, including economics, history, politics, sociology, and area studies.
 These courses are normally taken during the term away.
 Whether taken at Washington Square or away, both courses must be approved in advance by the program director or the undergraduate advisor for IR.
-We do not accept courses in art, art history, film, etc. for this requirement.
+We do not accept courses in art, art history, literature, or film for this requirement.

 Foreign Language Requirement

 Students satisfy this requirement by completing two courses (8 points) beyond the intermediate level.
 It is recommended but not required that the language be related to the regional specialization and/or the study away site.
 If a student considers himself or herself fluent in a foreign language, he or she can 1) complete the requirement with a third language or 2) take two advanced courses (literature or advanced translation) in the foreign language of the student’s fluency.
 In either case, the student must take two courses past the intermediate level; we do not waive this requirement for the IR major.